SoftwareHeritage/swh-docs/docs/glossary.rst

-     A :ref:`loader <swh-loader-core>` is a component of the |swh| architecture responsible for reading a source code :term:`origin` (typically a git reposiitory) and import or update its content in the :term:`archive` (ie. add new file contents int :term:`object storage` and repository structure in the :term:`storage database`).
+     A :ref:`loader <swh-loader-core>` is a component of the |swh| architecture responsible for reading a source code :term:`origin` (typically a git repository) and import or update its content in the :term:`archive` (ie. add new file contents int :term:`object storage` and repository structure in the :term:`storage database`).